MatthewFilipovich/torchoptics/README.md

 # Key Features

-- **Differentiable Fourier Optics Simulations**: A comprehensive framework for modeling, analyzing, and designing optical systems using differentiable Fourier optics.
+- 🌊 **Differentiable Wave Optics**: A comprehensive framework for modeling, analyzing, and designing optical systems using differentiable Fourier optics.
-- **Built on PyTorch**: Leverages PyTorch for GPU acceleration, batch processing, automatic differentiation, and efficient gradient-based optimization.
+- 🔥 **Built on PyTorch**: Leverages PyTorch for GPU acceleration, batch processing, automatic differentiation, and efficient gradient-based optimization.
-- **End-to-End Optimization**: Enables optimization of optical hardware and deep learning models within a unified, differentiable pipeline.
+- 🛠️ **End-to-End Optimization**: Enables optimization of optical hardware and deep learning models within a unified, differentiable pipeline.
-- **Wide Range of Optical Elements and Spatial Profiles**: Includes standard elements like lenses and modulators, along with commonly used spatial profiles such as Hermite-Gaussian and Laguerre-Gaussian beams.
+- 🔬 **Optical Elements**: Features standard optical elements like modulators, lenses, detectors, and polarizers.
-- **Polarized Light Simulation**: Simulates polarized light interactions using matrix Fourier optics with Jones calculus.
+- 🖼️ **Spatial Profiles**: Provides a wide range of spatial profiles, including Hermite-Gaussian and Laguerre-Gaussian beams.
-- **Spatial Coherence Support**: Models optical fields with arbitrary spatial coherence through the mutual coherence function.
+- 🔆 **Polarization & Coherence**: Supports simulations of polarized light and optical fields with arbitrary spatial coherence.

 Our research paper, available on [arXiv](https://arxiv.org/abs/2411.18591), introduces the TorchOptics library and provides a comprehensive review of its features and applications.